WaryaWayne/myWorkLog/results/work_ive_done.md

 - initialize react-ga4 library in main.tsx. we disabled first page load tracking and send the event ourselves.
 - contact form we use at the bottom of the index page.

+**Project 77**

+- Imported trackEvent function.
+It wasn't initalized.
+- Installed react-ga4 library.
+- Scroll tracking, page views and event tracking functions to use in our app.
+- Added google g-tag to index.html.
+This allows us to get analytics for the site.
+Global.d.ts allows us to use window.gtag without type errors.
+- formatting, initalized react-ga4, sending web vitals to google analytics.
+Added Metric type to the on PerfEntry to fix type error in the main.tsx implementation.
+- Formatting and added event tracking to every button.
+- create a root component function and added usePageTracking() and useScrollDepthTracking() for analytics.
+- Added access code and event tracking to the contact form.

 **Total commits:** 34

 ## 2025-08-08

-**Project 14**
+**Project 18**

 - Added the shapes we will remove from homepage
-- started new project for Project 66 group.
+- started new project for Project 24 group.
 Central Homepage for all of our operations.
 Each will lead to a separate subdomain.

 **Total commits:** 2

 ## 2025-08-11

-**Project 42**
+**Project 67**

 - Started new tanstack start project with vite, tanstack, tailwind css and shad/cn.